Is There A Doctor I Can See For Help With Depression?

 Finding a virtual doctor

-If you prefer to meet with a mental health provider virtually instead of in person, there are options available for this too.
+Online options are available if you prefer to meet with a mental health provider virtually instead of in person.
 An online therapy platform like BetterHelp can connect you with a licensed therapist who meets your needs based on a questionnaire about your situation.
-While BetterHelp does not accept insurance, rates for seeing a mental health professional through the platform are typically comparable to most co-pays.
+While BetterHelp does not accept insurance or provide access to medical doctors (only counselors and psychologists), rates for seeing a mental health professional through the platform are typically comparable to most co-pays.
 Since research suggests that virtual therapy offers similar benefits to traditional, in-person methods, it can be a more available, cost-effective option for depression treatment for those who prefer this format.

 What to look for in a provider

-It’s also important to choose both mental health professionals and a format you feel comfortable with.
 If you prefer either in-person or online sessions, prioritize that.
-If you would prefer a therapist who is your same gender, is within a certain age range, or has experience with certain types of situations, you’re entitled to prioritize those things.
+If you would prefer a therapist who is your same gender, is within a certain age range, or has experience with certain types of situations, you’re entitled to prioritize those identities.
 If you require medications as part of your treatment plan, then you can meet with someone who can prescribe and manage your medicine.
-You may even meet with a few different providers before you find the one that fits you best.
-The more comfortable you feel opening up to your mental health professional, the more likely you may be to receive the treatment and care you deserve.
+You may choose to meet with a few different providers before you find the one that fits you best.
+The more comfortable you are opening up to your mental health professional, the more likely you may be to receive the treatment and care you deserve.

 iStock/FG Trade